COP29: What is holding back negotiations so far? – DW – 11/18/2024

 What might happen in the coming days?

-This week government ministers are arriving in Baku to take over negotiations, with just a few days left to reach a final agreement.
+This week, government ministers are arriving in Baku to take part in negotiations, with just a few days left to reach a final agreement.

 "The midpoint of climate negotiations is always a challenging time.
 Not enough progress has been made thus far at COP29, and the clock is ticking for nations to reach consensus on a range of crunch issues," said Rachel Cleetus, policy director on the climate and energy program at the Union of Concerned Scientists, a US-based non profit science advocacy organization.
 "This is the time for major emitting nations, especially richer countries, to show leadership and negotiate in good faith to maintain trust and credibility."

-Speaking at a briefing today Wopke Bastiaan Hoekstra, European Commissioner for Climate Action, noted that while the lack of progress is often lamented at this stage in COP negotiations, there was still solid ground for optimism.
+Speaking at a briefing on Monday, Wopke Bastiaan Hoekstra, European Commissioner for Climate Action, noted that while the lack of progress is often lamented at this stage in COP negotiations, there was still solid ground for optimism.
 "Despite the difficult geopolitical situation, we can and should have a good result."

 Hoekstra called on the COP presidency to start bringing states together to focus on concrete efforts as soon as possible this week.